 - Does not add stress to you other than what is definitively required to help you improve

-- Most of all, connects with you--possesses a je ne sais quoi where you know you can talk to and trust them
+- Most of all, connects with you in such a way that you know you can talk to and trust them

 Do you have any advice to add?